Using brackets to group expressions

 )

-When using brackets the CMD shell will expand [read] all the variables at the beginning of the code block and use those values even if the variables value is changed within the code block.
+The CMD shell will expand [read into memory] all the variables at the beginning of a code block and use those values even if the variable’s value is changed within the code block.
 Turning on DelayedExpansion will force the shell to read variables at the start of every line.

 Code blocks can be used to expand variables in places where they would not otherwise be accepted such as the "tokens" parameter of the FOR command: